The Charles Taylor Book Award recognizes the best book in political science that employs or develops interpretive methodologies and methods.

 The award will be given to a book exploring any aspect of political life that either engages interpretive methodological issues or that reports the results of empirical research conducted using interpretive research methods.
 We will consider books of two types.
 The book can engage these ideas philosophically, in keeping with much of Professor Taylor’s work and the sense of ‘methodology’ as an expression and/or application of philosophical concerns, such as with ontological and epistemological issues.
 The book can also present empirical research, as long as it explicitly considers the methodological issues and concerns that arose in the conduct of the research.
 The book can be either a single- or multi-authored book or an edited volume.

-Details and instructions for 2021 Award nominations will be forthcoming.
+For complete details and instructions for 2021 Award nominations please click here (pdf).

 Previous recipients of the Charles Taylor Book Award:

 2020: Lisa Wedeen (University of Chicago), for Authoritarian Apprehensions: Ideology, Judgment, and Mourning in Syria (University of Chicago Press, 2019).
 Citation.
 The 2020 Announcement is available here.

 * Nicholas Rush Smith (City College of New York), for Contradictions of Democracy: Vigilantism and Rights in Post-Apartheid South Africa (Oxford University Press, 2019).
 Citation.

 2019: Matthew Longo (Leiden University), The Politics of Borders: Sovereignty, Security, and the Citizen after 9/11 (Cambridge University Press, 2018).
 Citation and photos (1 and 2).
 The 2019 Announcement is available here.